 As an adult, I settled for a career in retail because it was too hard to try to find a job in my major (I never prepared for it.)
-I eventually entered a fast-track program and became a branch manager of a bank in 9 months.
-Between overwhelm and imposter’s syndrome, I sabotaged my job and got fired.
+I left retail and entered what was supposed to be an 18 month fast-track program for branch managers.
+In 9 months I was promoted to branch manager, still having to complete the program.
+Between overwhelm and imposter’s syndrome, I sabotaged my job and was fired.

 It was right before that when I found out what adult ADHD was, and that I probably had it.
 I

 was 37 when I was diagnosed.
 I spent the next several months reflecting on all those years of "failure" that I wish I had back.
 I spent the next 15 years spinning my wheels trying to figure out how to consistently manage my ADHD, with and without meds, while trying to be a good wife, mother and employee.
 Therapists came and went.
 I couldn’t find ‘the one’ that could help me.
 They either focused on “underlying issues”, imposed strategies that didn’t work, or straight out didn’t believe in ADHD.